-It's free to lodge a claim with us, and a claims officer will support you through the process.
+It’s free to lodge a claim with us, and a claims officer will support you through the process.
+First, make sure you meet the eligibility criteria.
+If eligible, follow these steps:

-• Enter your details and attach your:
+3. Enter your claim details and attach your:

 • determination (with the date of determination, case number and reasons for your decision) from the Australian Financial Complaints Authority (AFCA) awarding compensation